OpenNHM/AvaFrame/docs/moduleAna5Utils.rst

-   This point does not necessarily coincide with the highest point in the release area and corresponds to the point for which :math:`(\Delta z - \Delta s \tan{\alpha})` is maximum. :math:`\alpha` corresponds to the angle of the runout line going from first to last point of the mass averaged line. :math:`\Delta z` and :math:`\Delta s` represent the vertical and horizontal distance between a point in the release and the first point of the mass averaged path profile.
+   This point does not necessarily coincide with the highest point in the release area and corresponds to the point for which :math:`(\Delta z - \Delta s \tan{\alpha})` is maximum. :math:`\alpha` corresponds to the angle of the runout line going from first to last point of the mass-averaged line. :math:`\Delta z` and :math:`\Delta s` represent the vertical and horizontal distance between a point in the release and the first point of the mass-averaged path profile.

 We also extend the path at the bottom, to have some buffer in the runout area.
 This is done by finding the direction of